deshraj04/Coursera_Capstone/Business Problem.md

 ## Tareget Audience

-The tareget audience of this project is tourists and also the people who want to decide between the New York City and Toronto based on Food, Nightlife and Arts & Entertainment venues.
+The tareget audience of this project is tourists and also the people who want to decide between the New York City and Toronto based on Food, Nightlife and Arts & Entertainment venues in the neighborhoods of the two cities.